 The tough hike to the top is strenuous and takes about two hours, but the views are well worth it.
 The trailhead is located in the Haiku Stairs Park, and the heaven Hawaii hike begins with a steep climb up a set of stairs.

 The first part of the heaven hike is relatively easy, but it gets more difficult as you climb higher.
 There are several rest stops along the way where you can take a break and catch your breath.

 See Related: Best White Water Rafting in the US

 How to get there Oahu’s Haiku Stairs

-Start from the Rainbow Falls entrance gate of Kalawao State Park and head towards (away from) the ocean until you come to an intersection with a large sign that says ‘Stairway to Heaven.’
+To hike starts from the Rainbow Falls entrance gate of Kalawao State Park and heads towards (away from) the ocean until you come to an intersection with a large sign that says ‘Stairway to Heaven.’
 This is where the adventure begins.

-Diving to Stairway to Heaven is an experience like no other.
+Diving into the Stairway to Heaven is an experience like no other.
 It’s a strenuous hike, but the views from the top are worth it.
-The summit provides a stunning panorama of the island and the Pacific Ocean.
+The summit of the heaven trail provides a stunning panorama of the island and the Pacific Ocean.

 See Related: Most Beautiful Beaches in the World